ellethee/argparseinator/docs/source/argparseinator.rst

    * auto_exit_ - if True ArgParseInator exits just executed the command using the returned value(s) as status code

+   * default_cmd_ - Name of the default command to set.

    * kwargs_ - All standard :class:`ArgumentParser` parameters.